TianYu-00/SE-Events-Platform/README.md

 ![Stripe Publisher and API Key](./sources/images/stripe_secrets.png)

 #### Signing Secret
-Please refer to this documentation to setup Stripe CLI on your machine to get your webhook secret. https://docs.stripe.com/stripe-cli
+Please refer to this documentation to set up Stripe CLI on your machine to get your webhook secret. https://docs.stripe.com/stripe-cli

-For me on ubuntu this is what i have done:
+For me on Ubuntu, this is what I have done:
-1) Download stripe's linux build v1.23.3. https://github.com/stripe/stripe-cli/releases
+1) Download Stripe's Linux build v1.23.3. https://github.com/stripe/stripe-cli/releases
 ```
 wget https://github.com/stripe/stripe-cli/releases/download/v1.23.3/stripe_1.23.3_linux_x86_64.tar.gz
 ```